Field Guide Match: shiny distractions and impulse trades

 - Printable: Single-Task Oath card

 The Dopamine Goblin is small but mighty.
 It scuttles around the edges of your mind, waving shiny objects and shrieking “THIS is better!”
-It is a trickster spirit.
-It thrives on novelty, instant rewards, urgent distractions.
-It cannot kill you directly—but it can steal your hours one bite at a time.
+It is a trickster — it thrives on novelty, instant rewards, and urgent distractions.
+It cannot kill you directly, but it can steal your hours one bite at a time.
 It promises fun.
 It delivers delay.
-It feeds on your need for stimulation.

-In myth, goblins are thieves, mischief-makers, lords of chaos.
+In myth, goblins are thieves, mischief-makers, and minor lords of chaos.
 Your Dopamine Goblin is the spirit of just one more scroll, just one more game, just one more idea.

 You cannot kill the Goblin.
 But you can bargain with it.
 You can trap it.
 You can bribe it to work for you.